sabyrzhan/ios-13-swift-5-complete-bootcamp/README.md

 * Chapter 23: Created "WhatFlower" app with CoreML and Caffe pretrained model
 * Chapter 24: Built own ML model to detect VW cars
 * Chapter 25: Built NLP processing app using Twitter data
 * Chapter 26: Generating 3D objects and horizontal planes using ARKit.
-Stopped at video 9.
+* BONUS: The complete app design course.
+Overall, the design is made in following order:
+  1. User flow dragram - drown using pencil or online tool to quickly draw forms.
+Can use https://miro.com/
+  2. Prototype/Wireframe - draw using more like app design, but still with mock elements.
+Can use https://marvelapp.com/ or https://www.canva.com/ or https://proto.io/
+  3. Mockup - actual design of the app for specific platform (iOS or Android).
+Can use Sketch app, Principle for Mac.

 ## iOS libraries
 * RealmSwift - DB ORM